 Permanent reallocation of resources between funds of the reporting entity is classified as interfund transfers.
 For the purpose of the statement of activities, all interfund transfers between individual governmental funds have been eliminated.
-The General Fund transferred \$20,000 to the Street Fund in order to reduce the interfund loan amount due between the Street Fund and Water Fund.
+The General Fund transferred \$33,000 to the Water Fund and the Street Fund transferred \$5,000 to the Water Fund in order to reduce the interfund loan amount due between the Street Fund and Water Fund.